bbntpl/google-calendar-clone/README.md

 - React Select (UI library)
 - Firebase (BaaS)
 - Dayjs (Date and time API)
-- Typescript (A superset lang of JS)
+- Typescript (A superset language of JS)
 - Sass (Stylesheet Lanuage)

 ### Credits

 - Thanks to [drewbot](https://github.com/drewbot/sass-flexbox-grid) for the sass flexbox grid stylesheet
-- Thanks to [mattn](https://github.com/mattn) for the holiday events by region list
+- Thanks to [mattn](https://github.com/mattn) for the available set of holiday events list by region
 - Thanks to [icons8] for their icons

 ### Screenshots